gSchool/TTP-EXCEL-CONTENT/excel-lessons/columns.md

 **Notes:**
 * Create new columns with data extracted from other Excel columns.
-* Use data from the da_airbnb schema.
+* Use data from the da_pronto schema.
 * Work in pairs.

 **Instructions:**